25 Fun Games for Tweens to Try this Year

 Scavenger Hunt:

 Scavenger hunts can be fun for all ages, and tweens are included in it.
 We have talked about scavenger hunt ideas before, as they are perhaps the easiest fun party games for tweens, young adults, and grownups to organize.
-As a matter of fact, you can include a scavenger hunt in any event you organize, whether it is a team-building exercise or a lawn family game on a cozy Saturday afternoon.
+As a matter of fact, you can include a scavenger hunt in any event you organize, whether it is a team-building exercise or a family game night on a cozy Saturday afternoon.
 For this particular game for tweens, you should put the group of kids into teams and give them a list of things they must find.
 You can have them bring things back, take photos on their phone, or otherwise prove their finds at the end.
 The team who checks the most off of the list is the winner.

 Pass the Fruit:

 This is a fun game that utilizes teamwork again.
 You grab a piece of fruit, whether an apple, orange, lime, or something else.
 The purpose of the game is to get that fruit from one player all the way to the other end of the line.
 What makes this so fun (and difficult!) is the fact that you are not allowed to use your hands in any way to pass the fruit.
 Great fun and it results in tons of laughs.
-You can consider this one of the best games for teens, tween, kids, and adults that you can play as a circle game as well.
+You can consider this one of the best games for teens, tweens, kids, and adults that you can play as a circle game as well.

 Who am I: